 A self-contained campus, it also boasts 12 cafes, bars, and eateries, a health centre, pharmacy, bookstore and two community gardens.

 Admission.
-The minimum eligibility requirement for admission into UC’s undergraduate programmes is an average of 75 percent with minimum 60 percent in English in the class XII school-leaving exams of the national CBSE/CISCE boards, and an overall average of 80 percent with minimum 65 percent in English from the Tamil Nadu, Karnataka and Maharashtra state boards.
+The minimum eligibility requirement for admission into University of Canterbury, New Zealand undergraduate programmes is an average of 75 percent with minimum 60 percent in English in the class XII school-leaving exams of the national CBSE/CISCE boards, and an overall average of 80 percent with minimum 65 percent in English from the Tamil Nadu, Karnataka and Maharashtra state boards.
 For admission into postgraduate programmes, a degree from a recognised university with NAAC accreditation is the minimum eligibility criterion.
 English language proficiency requirement is a minimum score of 6.0 in IELTS or 80 in TOEFL.

 Admission applications need to be submitted online (www.canterbury.ac) together with transcripts of secondary school qualifications and evidence of English language proficiency.
 For further information, contact Ph: +643 369 4999; fax: +643 364 2174; email: [email protected]; website: www.canterbury.ac

 Accommodation.
-UC offers on-campus accommodation options ranging from single fully-furnished rooms in halls of residence to self-contained studio flats, for 2,200 students.
+University of Canterbury, New Zealand offers on-campus accommodation options ranging from single fully-furnished rooms in halls of residence to self-contained studio flats, for 2,200 students.
 All residential students have access to computer rooms with wi-fi, common study areas, well-equipped kitchens, laundry and recreational facilities.
 International students below 18 years of age are obliged to live in a homestay or fully catered halls of residence.
 Students aged above 18 have the option to rent private accommodation.

 Degree programmes.
 UC’s five colleges offer over 100 qualifications in more than 80 subject disciplines.